Tyrese Samuel

-Tyrese Samuel (born March 10, 2000) is a Canadian professional basketball player for the Valley Suns of the NBA G League.
+Tyrese Samuel (born March 10, 2000) is a Canadian professional basketball player for JL Bourg of the LNB Pro A and the EuroCup.
 He played college basketball for the Seton Hall Pirates and the Florida Gators.

 High school career

 Samuel initially attended Riverdale Baptist at Upper Marlboro, Maryland where he won a Maryland state championship.
 Afterwards, he transferred to Orangeville Prep at Orangeville, Ontario where he averaged 15 points, eight rebounds, three assists, three steals and one block as a senior seasonhelping the team finish with a 19–2, the third best in the country.

 In 2019, Samuel attended the Basketball Without Borders camp, where he was named an All-Star.

 College career

 Samuel played college basketball for the Seton Hall Pirates and the Florida Gators.
 In 154 career games, he totalled 1,315 points, 779 rebounds, 123 assists, 108 steals and 107 blocks.

 In his last year, at Florida, Samuel played 36 games and averaged 13.9 points, 7.4 rebounds, 1.9 assists, 1.1 steals and 1.1 blocks while shooting 56.4% from the field while having three 20-point games and 11 double-doubles, which tied for the ninth-most in a single season in the program's history.